Over 180 English verbs are called irregular verbs, and they break all the rules.

-An English verb is irregular when it doesn’t end in -ed in the simple past and past participle tense.
+An English verb is irregular when it doesn’t end in -ed in the simple past tense and past participle form.
 Not sure what those are?
 Here’s a simple way of looking at it:

 - The simple past tense describes any action that takes place before right now.

 - Regular verb: I worked for 40 hours last week.